-Breath-held cine MRI is an integral part of clinical cardiac exams and is widely used for the anatomical and functional assessment of the heart.
-Diagnostic cine images require breath holding to achieve high spatial and temporal resolution, and it is often challenging for children, patients with heart failure, and patients with respiratory complications such as chronic obstructive pulmonary disease (COPD) \cite{copd}.
-In addition, multiple breath-holds along with intermittent pauses also prolong the scan time, adversely impacting patient comfort and compliance.
+Breath-held cine MRI is an integral part of clinical cardiac exams.
+It is widely used for the anatomical and functional assessment of the heart.
+Diagnostic cine images require breath holding which results in a long scan time to achieve better spatial and temporal resolution.
+It is often challenging for children, patients with heart failure and patients with respiratory complications such as chronic obstructive pulmonary disease (COPD) \cite{copd}.
+In addition, multiple breath holds along with intermittent pauses also prolong the scan time, adversely impacting patient comfort and compliance.
 The scans from different slices may also suffer from inconsistencies between breath-held positions {\cite{inconsist_bH}.
-Cardiac cine MRI has been the subject of extensive research in the recent past.} Classical approaches, which are used in current clinical practice, include parallel MRI, where the diversity of coil sensitives are exploited to reduce the breath-hold duration.
-Recent approaches further improve the performance by additionally exploiting the structure of x-f space \cite{dime,paradise,blast}, sparsity \cite{ktfocuss,sparse}, low-rank property \cite{zhao2012,zhao_psf_2010,ktslr,slrpmb}, learned dictionaries \cite{bcs}, motion-compensated methods \cite{master2013}, and kernel low-rank methods \cite{nakarmi2017kernel}.
-When the subjects cannot hold their breath, a standard alternative is a real-time imaging that does not require breath holding or ECG gating.
-However, these approaches have been shown to sacrifice spatial and/or temporal resolution \cite{uribe2007whole,uribe2009four,feng2016non}.
-Another approach is the use of diaphragmatic navigators, which restricts the acquisition to images in the specific respiratory phase \cite{firmin2001navigator,jung2006navigator,peters20082d}.
-The drawbacks of these schemes include respiratory gating efficiency and variability in the scan time due to respiratory patterns.
-Several groups of methods that rely on radial acquisitions were introduced in recent years to estimate the cardiac and respiratory phases from the central k-space regions using band-pass filtering \cite{xdgrasp}.
-These methods usually require careful selection of receive coil elements to obtain self-gating signals since each coil has different sensitivity to cardiac motion and respiratory motion.
-The data is then binned to the respective phases, followed by reconstruction using compressed sensing \cite{grasp,xdgrasp} or low-rank tensor methods \cite{christodolou}.
-Methods that rely on respiratory motion compensation followed by binning have also been introduced to improve computational efficiency \cite{zhou2018,ruixi_ismrm}.
+The acceleration of breath-held cine MRI has been the subject of extensive research in the recent past.} Classical approaches include parallel MRI, where the diversity of coil sensitives are exploited to reduce the breath-held duration.{Recent approaches further improve the performance by exploiting the structure of x-f space \cite{blast}, sparsity \cite{sparse}, low-rank property \cite{zhao2012,ktslr}, low-rank +sparsity \cite{otazo}, learned dictionaries \cite{bcs}, motion-compensated methods \cite{master2013}, deep learning methods \cite{schlem} and kernel low-rank methods \cite{nakarmi2017kernel}.
+When the subjects cannot hold their breath, a standard alternative is real-time imaging, which does not require breath holding or ECG gating.
+However, these methods have been shown to sacrifice spatial and/or temporal resolution \cite{uribe2007whole,feng2016non}.
+Another approach is the use of diaphragmatic navigators, which restricts the acquisition to images in the specific respiratory phase \cite{peters20082d}.
+The drawbacks of these schemes include respiratory gating efficiency and variability in the scan time.
+Several methods that rely on radial acquisitions were introduced in recent years to estimate the cardiac and respiratory phases from the central k-space regions using band-pass filtering \cite{xdgrasp}.
+These methods usually require careful selection of receiver coils to obtain self-gating signals, as each coil has different sensitivity to cardiac and respiratory motions.
+The data is then binned to the respective phases, followed by reconstruction using compressed sensing \cite{xdgrasp} or low-rank tensor methods \cite{christodolou}.
+Methods that rely on respiratory motion compensation followed by binning have also been introduced to improve computational efficiency \cite{zhou2018}.
 A challenge with these approaches is the dependency on the phase estimation using band-pass filtering that relies on cardiac and respiratory rates, which may degrade in the presence of irregular respiratory motion or arrhythmia {\cite{sunritatci,recon_arryth}}.
-In addition, since they rely on the explicit segmentation of the data into their respective phases, the applicability of these schemes for arrhythmia \cite{Chitiboi18} or for non-cardiac applications (e.g, speech) is not straightforward.
+Since these methods rely on the explicit segmentation of the data into their respective phases, the applicability of these schemes for arrhythmia \cite{Chitiboi18} or for non-cardiac applications (e.g, speech) is not straightforward.